COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 EU base: Yes, this is allowed.

-C: Flying charters under Temporary Admission selling tickets or similar (like airlines)
+C: Flying charters under Temporary Admission selling tickets or similar (such as airlines)

-Period of stay: As long as the charter takes yet limited to maximum 24 months.
-Here, the aircraft must leave the EU as soon as the charter ends if the aircraft is in an EU airport.
+Period of stay: As long as the charter takes, yet limited to a maximum of 24 months.
+The aircraft must leave the EU as soon as the charter ends if the aircraft is in an EU airport.

 EU base: Not possible.

-Consequently, an operator that sells tickets will be placed in this category C. This is not a catastrophe as any non-EU operator will normally fly back home immediately after the charter ends.
-It is not an option to take an extra rest or wait for a new charter within the EU before flying back home.
-A ticket-like payment or a group charter fee split between and invoiced to each person on-board the aircraft will give the same result.
+Consequently, an operator that sells tickets will be placed in category C. This is not a catastrophe, as any non-EU operator will normally fly back home immediately after the charter ends.
+It is not an option to take an extra rest or wait for a new charter within the EU before flying back.
+A ticket-like payment or a group charter fee split between and invoiced to each person onboard the aircraft will give the same result.

-The below-mentioned limitations have not been a part of the EU Customs Code since 2016
+The below-mentioned limitations have not been a part of the Union Customs Code since 2016

-We have often been met with the argument that the restrictions below are why charters within the EU are not possible under TA.
-However, this argument is not valid as these restrictions have not been included in the EU Customs Code the last five years and are still not included in the EU Customs Code.
+The arguments below are often wrongly presented as the reasoning why charters within the EU are not possible under TA.
+However, this argument is not valid as the restrictions below have not been included in the Union Customs Code for the past five years and are still not included in the Union Customs Code.

-1. Internal traffic is not mentioned as a customs restriction anymore in relation to the use of TA.
-It is, of course, still the responsibility of the operator to secure traffic rights, but a violation can no longer create a customs debt.
+1. Internal traffic is no longer mentioned as a customs restriction in relation to TA use.
+While it is still the responsibility of the operator to secure traffic rights, a violation can no longer create a customs debt.

-2. Commercial use traffic in relation to the use of TA (scenario C) is no longer limited to flights which begins or ends outside the customs territory of the Union but solely limited by the terms for the period of stay mentioned in scenario C.
+2. Commercial use traffic in relation to the use of TA (scenario C) is no longer limited to flights that begin or end outside the customs territory of the Union but solely limited by the terms for the period of stay mentioned in scenario C.

 Non-EU based operators will have to apply for traffic rights on internal EU flights in some EU member states, pending on the type of flight performed.
 Aviation traffic rights (freedom rights) will still be needed even though the aircraft is already correctly customs handled with the use of the Temporary Admission procedure or a full importation.
 Always ask locally if you have any doubts.